 Chicken Egg Foo Young Recipe

-Got leftover cooked chicken and a few eggs that are about to expire?
+Got leftover cooked chicken and a few eggs in the fridge?

 How about making the most delicious and fluffy homemade egg foo young!